universal health care in the U.S.

 - Is homosexuality chosen and changeable?
 Is it abnormal, unnatural, and intrinsically immoral and disordered, or

-- Is it a trait that is discovered and is unchangeable?
+- Is it a trait that is discovered and is unchangeable, like blue eyes or blond hair?
 Is it normal, natural and morally neutral for a minority of adults? or, perhaps,

 - Is it some combination of these attributes?